Live Chat Now

 Principle of Non-Compensation

-The principle of non-compensation promises that you will not use offsetting accounts to cover up or hide any facts.
-In particular, it prohibits hiding debts behind assets and costs behind revenue.
-This principle requires that corporations utilize full disclosure when presenting their financial statements.
+The principle of non-compensation promises that an accountant will not use offsetting accounts to cover up or hide any facts.
+It particularly prohibits hiding debts behind assets and costs behind revenue.
+It also requires that corporations utilize full disclosure when presenting their financial statements.

 Principle of Prudence